 "Spike is totally cool!
 Or he was before everything happened."

-The vampire seemed unsure.
+Harmony seemed unsure.
 Cordelia shook her head in frustration and began to close the door.
 Harmony's hand came out.
-"Ok, ok.
+"Okay, okay.
 Just tell him Spike and Buffy."

 "Spike and Buffy what?"

 "I thought she was with some Rigby guy?"